Pause carousel

 The Scheme of Delegation can be found here.

-It sets out the authority reserved to Court, authority to approve delegated to Court committees, authority to approve delegated to the Principal, authority to approve delegated to Senate and its committees and the delegated authority with regard to financial transactions.
+It sets out the authority reserved to Court, approval authority delegated to Court committees, the Principal, Senate and its committees and the delegated authority with regard to financial transactions.

 The authority for (a) these Regulations, and (b) the Standing Orders shall be the University Court, which shall have sole responsibility for interpreting any of the matters set out herein or for approving any amendments to the said Standing Orders or to these Regulations.